-The coordinators shall be responsible to facilitate communication and decision-making among the OpenCUNY Board, publicly maintain an updated Terms of Participation, and ensure that all activities of OpenCUNY are in compliance with the DSC Constitution and Bylaws.
-The coordinators shall also perform maintenance on the digital medium, administer user accounts and requests, periodically review alternative free and open source software, and ensure the reliability of the medium and adoption of open standards.
+The coordinators are responsible for facilitating communication and decision-making among the OpenCUNY Board, publicly maintaining an updated Terms of Participation, and ensuring that all activities of OpenCUNY are in compliance with the DSC Constitution and Bylaws.
+The coordinators perform routine maintenance on the OpenCUNY digital medium, administer user accounts and requests, periodically review alternative free and open source software, and ensure the reliability of the medium and adoption of open standards.

 Find us in The Graduate Center, CUNY, in Room 5396!

 Maggie Galvan is pursuing a PhD in English and a film studies certificate.
 She works as an Instructional Technology Fellow at Brooklyn College and is part-time faculty at the NYU Gallatin School of Individualized Study.
 She is writing a dissertation entitled “Archiving the ’80s: Feminism, Queer Theory, & Visual Culture” that traces a genealogy of queer theory in 1980s feminism through representations of sexuality in visual culture.
 Her work takes her to various archives across the city and across the country where she considers the politics of what’s preserved and the ephemerality of the visual.

 Laurie Hurson is a PhD student in Environmental Psychology at the CUNY Graduate Center.
 In the past she has done research on the processes involved in making major lifestyle changes that promote sustainable practices.
 She currently teaches psychology courses at John Jay College and is a Hybrid Coordinator at Baruch College’s Center for Teaching and Learning.

 Christina Nadler | Sociology | Coordinator for Organizing and Action